ripples/Present/README.md

 ![Step 1](https://i.imgur.com/kMqeOS2.png)

-On our installation, you then need to go to Plugin Tools and select PAOL LTI; however, on other installations, you must add a Lesson.
-Name the lesson PAOL LTI and then Add Content-Add External Tool.
-Manage or Install Tools (on right hand side) then Add LTI 1.1. etc.
+On our installation, you then need to go to Plugin Tools and select PAOL LTI; however, on other installations, you may just select external tool under the general menu.

 ![Step 2](https://i.imgur.com/HcMTdKE.png)